A look around Vietnamese Villages

 5. Duong Lam ancient village Hanoi

-Duong Lam Ancient Village, located in Duong Lam Commune, Son Tay District, near Hanoi, is a hidden gem that belongs on any Hanoi travel itinerary.
+Located in Duong Lam Commune, Son Tay District, near Hanoi, is a hidden gem that belongs on any Hanoi travel itinerary.
 Just 44 kilometers from the city center, this village offers a glimpse into Vietnam’s rich history with its well-preserved architecture, customs, and traditions spanning over a thousand years.

 Stroll through the narrow alleyways to admire ancient houses built from laterite and wood, and explore the stunning temples and pagodas scattered throughout the village.
 Duong Lam is a must-visit destination for history and culture enthusiasts.